TimDM1980/TimDM1980.github.io/_posts/2016-11-26-real-time-coaching.markdown

 ## Direct Feedback

 Now it was time to apply all this and to refine our coaching skills.
 The most important thing I learned was about coaching at the right time, which is while the activity is still going on.
 I'll try to explain why this is so very important: when a coachee is doing an activity, he or she is firing impulses in a certain area in the brain.
 When you as a coach are coaching him/her, this is also firing impulses in another part of the brain.
 In order for your coaching to _stick_, connections must be established betweend these different parts.
-These connections can ony be made while both parts are busy firing impulses.
+These connections can only be made while both parts are busy firing impulses.
 In conclusion, __coaching must be done by giving direct feedback!__

 ![]({{site.url}}/public/assets/2016-11-26-real-time-coaching/direct-feedback.jpg){:width="720px"}